About Me

 I Go All In

-I went all in.
 Not the cautious, toe-in-the-water approach I might have taken at 20, but the desperate, nothing-left-to-lose dive of a man who had literally faced his mortality.
 At first, there were no sales.
 My savings account hemorrhaged as my soulmate and life partner supported me.
 Family thought I'd lost my mind along with my stable income.
 But slowly, something magical happened.
 People began to notice.
 My work—raw, honest, born from the ashes of my former life—began to resonate.
 Today I'm fortunate enough to ship my art to collectors all over the world.

 I thought that was my happy ending.
 I thought surviving the heart attack and finding some success as an artist meant I'd figured out life's puzzle.
 But life (universe / God) isn't done teaching you lessons just because you think you've graduated.